alx71hub/hcb/README.md

 ## How do I generate the HTML rendition of this BNF?
-On a Debian system you can transform bnf.xml to HTML using xsltproc:
+On a Debian system you can transform `bnf.xml` to HTML using `xsltproc`:
 ```
   xsltproc -o bnf.html html.xsl bnf.xml
 ```
-The command above generates the HTML rendition of this BNF in file bnf.html If you plan to contribute to this project, it is assumed that you are able to map the command above to any other operating system and platform.
+The command above generates the HTML representation of this BNF into file `bnf.html`.
+If you plan to contribute to this project, it is assumed that you are able to map the command above to any other operating system and platform.